these are perilous times—

 stood before those houses

-those children without mouths
+could not speak those children without mouths

-in pictures that i made unloading griefs
+in pictures that i made

-that at that time I could not know
+that at that time i could not know

-and at that time I changed my name
+and at that time i changed my name

 to hide my blackened tongue